Honda Civic: Fourth generation (1987)

-In September 1987, a redesigned Civic was introduced with increased dimensions and a lower hood line.
+In September 1987, the fourth-generation Civic was introduced with increased dimensions and a lower hood line.
 A wide range of models and trim levels were offered for various markets around the world.
 The most notable of which was the Japanese market SiR (featuring the B16A 1.6-liter DOHC VTEC 4-cylinder engine).
 All U.S. models featured electronic fuel injection, but carbureted models were still available elsewhere.
 The fourth-generation saw the introduction of a fully independent rear suspension across the entire model range.
 In addition, the Honda CRX continued to be part of the Civic family which included the base model, HF and Si model in the U.S.A / four door version called the Ballade was built, under agreement, by Mercedes-Benz South Africa / models were 1500 16V, 1600i 16V and 1600i 16V DOHC.
 The first 800 cars produced at the then brand new Honda plant in Alliston, Ontario, Canada were SE model cars.
 These Special Edition models included all white side molding that matched the white body and color matched dual mirrors.
 In the body molding was a wrap around blue stripe.
 Each car had interior upgrades as well as a chrome-tipped exhaust.

 Fifth generation (1991)

-Introduced in September 1991 for the 1992 model year, the redesigned Civic featured increased dimensions, as well as more aerodynamic styling.
+Introduced in September 1991 for the 1992 model year, the fifth-generation Civic featured increased dimensions, as well as more aerodynamic styling.
 The wagon variant was now only available in the Japanese market where the previous generation wagon was carried over until 1995.
 The efficiency of the previous HF model was replaced by the VX hatchback which, with an EPA rating of 48 / 55 mpgus, was Honda's most fuel efficient model sold at the time.
 In North America, the Si featured a 1.6-liter SOHC VTEC valve train, whereas the VX featured the VTEC-E. The Japanese Si featured a 1.6-liter DOHC non-VTEC valve train D16A9.
 Continuing in the sporty tradition of the original Civic SiR, Honda sold several similarly equipped variants of the fifth generation car, still referred to as the Civic SiR, in Japan, Asia and Europe.
 In South Africa, MBSA (Mercedes Benz of SA) built the Civic as the Ballade only in 4-door sedan.
 A special model was the 180i with the B18B4, that was fitted to Ballade models.
 A new body style was introduced with this generation called the Civic Coupé, based from the Civic Ferio sedan, and was sold in North America, Europe and Japan.
 The fifth-generation remains popular among tuners and racers alike.